 On August 26, 2011, the U.S. Department of Labor implemented Executive Order 13495 entitled “Nondisplacement of Qualified Workers Under Service Contracts”.
 This involves service contracts.

-Government contracting agencies pay special attention to bidders that propose to use government incumbent employees in their proposals.
+Government contracting agencies pay special attention to bidders that propose to use government contract incumbent employees in their proposals.
 Understanding the SBA’s affiliation and Ostensible Subcontractor Rule, and properly assessing your technical approach will reduce your chances of forfeiting your award when your competition files a size protest.

 The Non-displacement rule can be confusing when also considering the Ostensible Subcontractor Rule.
 A common mistake made by contractors is to hire incumbent personnel for management and supervisory positions under the new contract.
 This can lead the courts to think that you are relying too much on the incumbent contractor.